How to Take CBD [General Dosage Guide]

 How to Calculate Your Perfect CBD Dosage

 There are generalized guidelines you can follow when it comes to taking a CBD dose each day.
-It is more likely that you’ll notice the effects if you’re suffering from a particular condition, so if you don’t feel anything from the lowest dose, up it after 2-3 weeks.
+But please remember that these are in no way a recommendation.

 - General health: 2.5 – 15 mg CBD per day